 Ronald Bernardini of Lake Chiropractic in Lake Ronkonkoma charged with forcibly touching patients

-A chiropractor who was arrested in October for alleged sexual abuse has now been charged with forcibly touching three other female patients in 2021 and 2022, according to Suffolk County police.
+A chiropractor arrested in October for alleged sexual abuse has been charged with forcibly touching three other female patients in 2021 and 2022, according to Suffolk County police.

 Bernardini denies the allegations, his lawyer, Anthony LaPinta, told Newsday in a statement.